 Accelerating Research from “Bench to Bedside”

 Each year, PDF’s Advancing Parkinson’s Treatments (APT) Innovations Grant is awarded to novel programs that attempt to remove the barriers that prevent treatments from reaching people with Parkinson’s.
-In the current fiscal year, PDF is supporting this initiative with $189,000.
-Since 2002, PDF has committed more than $1.2 million to this essential component of the research equation.
+In the current fiscal year, PDF is supporting this initiative with nearly $500,000.

 Uric Acid and the Progression of Parkinson’s Disease